CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2023/CI/06-Openstack_Create_VM.md

 ## Connect to the OpenStack API
    * Point your browser to osc2.ictp.it/horizon
-   * Log in with your ICTP credentials and the domain "smr3861"
+   * Log in with your ICTP registration email and the domain "smr3861"
    * You'll be automatically presented with a pie chart visualization of the current status of your OpenStack environment.
 It will look something like the figure below, though it may differ.
    ![OpenStack Overview](https://github.com/CODATA-RDA-DataScienceSchools/Materials/blob/master/docs/SouthAfrica2023/OpenStack_Overview.png)